SELBY CAMERA CLUB.

 All entries for this competition will be displayed in Selby Abbey during the August Bank Holiday so it is especially important that all mount sizes conform to that advised in the later section on prints.

-There is a club rule that members do not enter the same image in the two Annual Competitions ( Annual Print/Annual PIs ) e.g. as a print and as a digital image.
+There is a club rule that members do not enter the same image in the two Annual Competitions ( Annual Print/Annual PDI’s ) e.g. as a print and as a digital image.

-However, images that have been entered in the Points or Panel of 3 competitions may be entered in the Annual Competitions
+However, images that have been entered in the Points or Panel of 3 or Set Subject competitions may be entered in the Annual Competitions.

 ANNUAL PROJECTED IMAGE COMPETITION.

-Entries for this competition must comply with the conditions advised later in the Digital Images section.
+Entries for this competition must comply with the conditions advised previously in the Digital Images section.

 For both Annual Competitions there are a number of categories, which apart from Monochrome Pictorial, which is in Prints only, are the same.